 We told you more on fencing was to come with this post.
 And it turns out we had more to learn.
 And do…

-I sit here and write about it while Drew is in trenches getting it done.
-And the girls–the girls are master-fencers now too, and it couldn’t have been done without them.
+I sit here and write about it while Drew is in trenches getting the fence done.
+And the girls–the girls are master-fencers now too!
+It couldn’t have been done without them.

 Have we discussed child labor?
 Yep.

 The point is, we’ve done a little of nearly everything the fencing industry has to offer.
 Save for barbed.
 The first fence is working great, but it was by far the most expensive and difficult route.
 And, though it’s still holding up fairly well–goats climb it, pigs dig under it and if trees fall on it, well…bad news.